 Snowy zoo fun

 Chicago’s free Lincoln Park Zoo is open 365 days a year.
-In the colder months, you can watch polar bears and snow monkeys play outside in the powder.
-Many of the animals move indoors during the winter, so warm up inside the animal houses, where you can watch lions, gorillas, and more.
+In the colder months, you can watch polar bears and snow monkeys play outside.
+Many of the animals move indoors during the winter, so warm up inside the animal houses, where you can watch penguins, gorillas, and more.
 Wander over to the Farm-in-the-Zoo and discover the scenic ice skating rink nestled next to the big red barn and festooned with string lights.
 Glide by farm animals and the scenic South Pond.
 The rink is open through February and skate rentals are available.

 Winter garden warm-ups

 Tropical any time of year, the free Lincoln Park Conservatory is the perfect place to warm up while wandering among the towering palms, ancient ferns, and exotic flowers.
 Built in the late 1800s and dubbed a “paradise under glass,” the Lincoln Park Conservatory is made up of four display houses: the Palm House, Fern Room, Orchid House, and Show House, which hosts annual flower shows.

 Spanning two indoor acres, the Garfield Park Conservatory is one of the largest conservatories in the nation.
 Designed by legendary landscape architect Jens Jensen, thousands of plant species are on display throughout eight distinctive rooms.
 The Conservatory’s Fern Room features rocky outcroppings and an indoor lagoon that replicate the swampy landscape of prehistoric Chicago.
 Visit the Aroid House and marvel at artist Dale Chihuly’s blown glass yellow lilies displayed in the Persian Pool.

 Can’t-miss wintertime events